 First, you are probably right and your problems are related to ovarian failure.
 You can have blood tests performed to document that ovarian failure has occurred.
 If your present physician is not inclined to order the tests for you find one that will.
 Have your blood estradiol and testosterone tested.
 If the levels of estradiol and testosterone are low and your Follicle Stimulating Hormone (FSH) is elevated there is little question that ovarian failure has occurred.
 FSH, is the hormone secreted by the pituitary gland that signals the ovary to make more estrogen.
 If the ovary is failing in its ability to do this, the pituitary produces higher levels of FSH in an effort to drive the failing ovary to produce more estrogen.
 Even if these tests are in the normal range if the ovaries are struggling symptoms may still be present.

 “Okay, then what do I do?”

-If the blood tests are normal and the symptoms are suggestive of being of menopausal origin, a trial of HRT is indicated if desired.
+If the blood tests are normal and the symptoms are suggestive of being of menopausal origin, a trial of hormone therapy if desired is indicated.
 If the symptoms resolve, you have the answer.

-“What if the hormones don’t relieve the symptoms?”
+“What if the hormones don’t relieve your symptoms?”

 IMPORTANT: This website is for educational purposes only.
 It is not intended to suggest a specific therapy for any individual and must not be construed to establish a physician patient relationship.